tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 just can't be Hunters.

-The Camarilla does not accept PCs of Clans Tzimisce, Lasombra, Assamites, Followers of Set, Ravnos and Caitiff <u>at character creation, though they may be accepted to the Sect during play through labors and service.</u> The Camarilla only accepts PC members of the Bloodlines Daughters of Cacophony, Gargoyles, and True Brujah, none of which are allowed as PCs but are here entered for clarification of lore and attitude.
+The Camarilla does not accept PCs of Clans Tzimisce, Lasombra, Assamites, Followers of Set, Ravnos and Caitiff at character creation, though they may be accepted to the Sect during play through labors and service.
+The Camarilla only accepts PC members of the Bloodlines Daughters of Cacophony, Gargoyles, and True Brujah, none of which are allowed as PCs but are here entered for clarification of lore and attitude.